jessefreeman/GameCreator/Docs/MakingGames/ProjectTypes.md

 # Project Types

 Pixel Vision 8 games are zip files with a custom extension.
-Each extension type tells the engine how to handle it.
 The extension simply tells PV8 how to load the file and unzip it.
-You can change your project type at any time by selecting a file extension in the System Setting Tool.
+You can change your project type at any time by selecting a file extension in the Chip Editor Tool.

 ![image alt text](images/ProjectTypes_image_0.png)